How to place images in letters with Photoshop

 Step 6: Make a copy of the shape layer for each letter

-And drag it down onto the New Layer icon:
+Click and drag the shape layer down onto the Add New Layer icon.

 Making a copy of the shape layer.